klauer/epics-sumo-mirror/doc/configuration-files.rst

 builddir
-  This defines the directory where the builds are created and the build database file ``BUILDS.DB`` resides. dbdir
+  This defines the directory where the builds are created and the build database file :term:`BUILDS.DB` resides. dbdir
-  The directory where the dependency database file "DEPS.DB" is found, for details see :ref:`sumo options <reference-sumo-Options>`. dbrepo
+  The directory where the dependency database file :term:`DEPS.DB` is found, for details see :ref:`sumo options <reference-sumo-Options>`. dbrepo
   This defines that the directory of the dependency database file is a darcs